ucla/ucla-wp-components-lib/src/docs/04-layout/02-grid.md

 ### **Viewports and Breakpoints**

+We have defined commonly used breakpoints to make development for all screen sizes more efficient.
+These variables are used through our grid and spacing class names.

 We created shorthand variables for common breakpoints in the following chart.

 Viewports | Viewport Width | SCSS Breakpoint Variable
 ------------ | ------------- | -------------
+n/a | 0px | "na"
 Extra Small / Mobile Devices | 480px | "xs"
 Small / Mobile Devices | 600px | "sm"
 Medium / Tablet Devices | 768px | "md"